Model scenario - fictional brokerage

 ↳ The cover photo decides

-Listings with an exterior shot in daylight as the cover photo generate 42% more enquiries than those with interior shots.
+Listings with an exterior shot in daylight as the cover photo attract markedly more enquiries than those with interior shots - eye-tracking studies confirm the cover-photo mechanism; the size of the effect is an assumption of the model calculation.
 But: for penthouse apartments the roof-terrace perspective works better.
 For detached houses the garden view dominates.
 There is no "best photo" - there is the best photo for this property type.

-Enquiry rate vs. number of photos - the sweet spot
+Enquiry rate vs. number of photos - the optimum

 ↳ More is not always better

 The enquiry rate rises up to 18-22 photos, then falls again.
 The reason: too many photos signal "the agent is trying too hard" or overwhelm the buyer.
 Fewer but better photos is the formula.
-And: a missing floor plan costs 28% of enquiries - the simplest quick win in the entire listing.
+And: a missing floor plan costs 28% of enquiries (published up to +93%, Rightmove - we deliberately set our figure below that); the simplest quick win in the entire listing.

 03 Business impact - better listings, more enquiries, faster sales